the-wang-lab/imaging_utils/README.md

-# imaging_utils
+# Imaging utilies
-collection of workflows for the analysis of imaging data
+The workflows are organized in the respective subfolder.
+Please look there for information.